 The service, called TeleFUP, is led by Hearing Australia's dedicated team of outreach audiologists and delivers support to children in remote communities after they are fitted with their first hearing aid.

 The six-month trial will focus on providing follow up support to children and some adults within two to three weeks of receiving their hearing aid.
 These children and their families currently wait on average three months for a face-to-face follow-up.
 A small teleOutreach team of Sydney and Melbourne-based audiologists will connect with remote community clients across the Northern Territory, Queensland, South Australia and Western Australia.

 A strength of the TeleFUP program will be community Hearing Helpers.
 These are people who live and work in the community, who already play a role in the child’s life.
-Australian Hearing will also support the Helpers remotely so they can provide assistance to families.
+Hearing Australia will also support the Helpers remotely so they can provide assistance to families.

 “The first few weeks with a hearing aid are critical.
 It’s a time when extra support is needed.
 However, in remote communities there is usually less assistance available for families.
-Through TeleFUP, Australian Hearing can provide better support from a distance and help to strengthen community support.
+Through TeleFUP, Hearing Australia can provide better support from a distance and help to strengthen community support.
 This will make it easier for children to make great use of their hearing aids so they can hear easily,” says Samantha.